GedMullen/2016-2017/java.md

 <br>1 .
 In your groups create class diagrams from the CRC cards you created in week 13 for KitBuildIt and RitePrice.
 <br>2 .
 Create a project in Eclipse on Ygritte called "uml2java" and Implement your detailed class diagrams in Java.
+<br>3 .
+Write test code to populate your domain objects.

 # Week 13

 <br>1 .
 [KitBuildIt scenario](https://docs.google.com/document/d/1LfL8Q6N1RXKshODRG5qTILTMhUhwRuHxJlr60PwaolI/edit?usp=sharing)